ruofeidu/quickdraw.py/README.md

 # quickdraw.py
-A python script to output quickdraw.js datasets to png images.
+A simple python script to dump the datasets from [QuickDraw](https://github.com/googlecreativelab/quickdraw-dataset) to the disk.

 ## Getting started
 First, install `node.js` with `npm`.